-MSSB is a registered broker-dealer and futures commission merchant and, accordingly, is subject to the net capital rules of the SEC, the CFTC and the Financial Industry Regulatory Authority ("FINRA").
+MSSB is a registered broker-dealer and futures commission merchant and, accordingly, is subject to the net capital rules of the SEC and the CFTC.
 Under these rules, MSSB is required to maintain minimum Net Capital, as defined under SEC Rule 15c3-1, of not less than the greater of 2% of aggregate debit items arising from customer transactions, plus excess margin collateral on reverse repurchase agreements or the CFTC rule stating the risk based requirement represents the sum of 8% of customer risk maintenance margin requirement and 8% of non-customer risk maintenance margin requirement, as defined.
-FINRA may require a member firm to reduce its business if net capital is less than 4% of such aggregate debit items and may prohibit a firm from expanding its business if net capital is less than 5% of such aggregate debit items.
-At June 30, 2013, MSSB's Net Capital was \$3,205, which exceeded the minimum requirement by \$3,046.
+The Financial Industry Regulatory Authority may require a member firm to reduce its business if net capital is less than 4% of such aggregate debit items and may prohibit a firm from expanding its business if net capital is less than 5% of such aggregate debit items.
+At June 30, 2014, MSSB's Net Capital was \$4,511, which exceeded the minimum requirement by \$4,336.